mitchellhart/borough/ui/src/articles/why-seller-conducted-home-inspections-are-becoming-common-in-hot-markets.md

 category: "Home Buying"
 ---

-## Why Seller-Conducted Home Inspections Are Becoming Common in Hot Markets

 As a first-time homebuyer in competitive markets like Seattle, you may notice something unexpected: many sellers are conducting their own home inspections before listing their properties.
 This emerging trend represents a shift from the traditional buyer-conducted inspection and can impact your homebuying journey in several ways.

-### What Is a Seller Pre-Inspection?
+## What Is a Seller Pre-Inspection?

 A seller pre-inspection occurs when the homeowner hires a professional home inspector to evaluate the property before listing it for sale.
 This comprehensive assessment covers the same elements as a buyer's inspection would: structural components, major systems (electrical, plumbing, HVAC), the roof, foundation, and potential safety issues.

-### Why Sellers in Seattle and Similar Markets Are Doing This
+## Why Sellers in Seattle and Similar Markets Are Doing This

 1.  **Competitive Market Advantage**
     * In hot markets like Seattle, homes often receive multiple offers.
 When sellers provide a recent inspection report, they remove one uncertainty for potential buyers, potentially attracting more confident offers.